strapi/strapi/packages/core/helper-plugin/MIGRATION_GUIDE.md

 ### RemoveRoundedButton

 This component has been removed and not replaced.
 If you feel like you need this function, please open an issue on the Strapi repository to discuss your usecase.

+## Utils

+### awaitToJs

+This util has been removed and not replaced, use async / await with try / catch instead.
+If you feel like you need this util, please open an issue on the Strapi repository to discuss your usecase.

+### setHexOpacity

+This util has been removed and not replaced, use the native CSS opacity property instead.
+If you feel like you need this util, please open an issue on the Strapi repository to discuss your usecase.

+### wrapAxiosInstance

+This util has been removed and not replaced.
+If you feel like you need this util, please open an issue on the Strapi repository to discuss your usecase.